PlaidCloud/website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/csi-node-v1.md

 - **metadata** (<a href="{{< ref "../common-definitions/object-meta#ObjectMeta" >}}">ObjectMeta</a>)

-  metadata.name must be the Kubernetes node name.
+  metadata.name must be the PlaidCloud node name.

 - **spec** (<a href="{{< ref "../config-and-storage-resources/csi-node-v1#CSINodeSpec" >}}">CSINodeSpec</a>), required